Hikagejuunin/Loki/README.txt

-noose - hang your oppenent from the trees exe - execute your oppoenent with your whip bh - head your opponent with your sword
+noose - hang your oppenent from the trees exe - execute your oppoenent with your whip bh - head your opponent with your sword pvp - pvp mode, sets auto_assist on and shows combat settings lok - display combat settings, does not turn on auto_assist

 --OTHER SETTINGS
 "vt nt" - toggles if autosnap will wait to snap when tree is down